-For example, certain types of silica act as free-flow and anti-caking agents and prevent powders from clumping together.
+For example, some types of silica are used as rheological additives (to adjust the viscosity curve) in paint and printing ink formulations, while other types are used to adjust the visual appearance of paint surfaces - gloss level/matt - or haptic properties.
 Other types of silica act as carriers for other ingredients, and some can absorb liquids to such an extent that they can be further processed in powder form.